huilinghe19/sardana_practise/jive/Readme.md

 We can use the existed commands to check if the socket class runs well, such write the "move top 30" to make the blender blades move to 30.
 When a new device is created by the first time, make sure that the hostname and port are given properly, otherweise the socket device server will stop.
 The initial value of the hostname and port are not correct.

+A point which should be noticed is that, with c++ tango DS class can we get many class properties automatisch when we start it at the first time, but with python DS class we need to change them as soon as we start the server at the first time.

 7. How to use the PySerial source code to create PySerial:

 I have downloaded the code:http://svn.code.sf.net/p/tango-ds/code/DeviceClasses/Communication/PySerialLine/.